๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Verify Notice Period Has Fully Expired

-Confirm the full 3-day (or 30-day) notice period has passed and the tenant has not paid, cured, or vacated.
-Filing before the period expires guarantees dismissal and requires starting over.
+Confirm the full 3-day (or 30-day) period has passed and the tenant has not paid, cured, or vacated.
+Filing before the period expires guarantees dismissal.

 2